 Tailoring your bike to your unique size, shape, body strengths and weakness, will reduce or remove many of the issues that cause pain after cycling, whilst also improving both your enjoyment and your cycling performance, allowing you to cycle faster and for far longer distances.
 In fact performance wise you could increase your Functional Threshold Power (FTP) by up to 50 watts.

-Stuart conducts the cycle fitting at Straight Back Physio clinic in Cheltenham, here he will assess your unique riding goals and history, your aches and pains, as well as your anatomy.
-He will then look at your position on your bike and your pedaling dynamics, before modifying how your bike is set up.
-Stuart will also advise you on relevant exercises that might help to address any imbalance or flexibility issues you may currently have.
+Stuart is our cycling physio at Straight Back Physio, he is trained to assess your unique riding goals and history, discuss your aches and pains, as well as analyse your anatomy.
+He will then look at your position on your own bike, analyze your pedaling dynamics, and then modify how your bike is set up to suit you.

-Your bike fit assessment will include:
+Your bike fit assessment by our physio specialist will include:

 The main aims are to improve your cycling performance, to keep you out of our treatment room, and to enjoy your cycling without being in pain after cycling.
 In the unfortunate event that you do get injured whilst cycling, you also know the best place to come for expert physiotherapy treatment with people who understand about cycling.